Giulio Cabianca

 Giulio Cabianca (19 February 1923 – 15 June 1961) was a Formula One driver from Italy.

 Cabianca was born in Verona, northern Italy.
 He participated in 4 World Championship Grands Prix, debuting on 18 May 1958.
 He scored a total of 3 championship points.
 He also participated in one non-Championship Formula One race.
 He also won the Dolomites Gold Cup Race in 1955.

 Cabianca's death resulted from a bizarre incident at the Modena Autodrome test track in Italy.
 The Modena Autodrome was situated near Via Emilia, which crosses the city of Modena.
-Cabianca was testing a Cooper-Ferrari F1 car, owned by Scuderia Castellotti, when he suffered a suspected stuck throttle.
+Cabianca was testing a Cooper-Ferrari F1 car, owned by Scuderia Castellotti, when he suffered a suspected gearbox failure.
 Unable to stop, his Cooper went off track, struck a spectator and then went through the gate of the Autodrome which was open because of men at work near the track.
-The car crossed the Via Emilia and crashed against the wall of a workshop.
-Crossing the road, Cabianca's Cooper struck a taxi.
-Cabianca was killed as were the three people in the taxi.
+The car crossed the Via Emilia, collided with several vehicles, then crashed against the wall of a coachbuilder shop.
+Cabianca was killed, as were a minivan driver, a motorcycle rider, and a bicyclist.